katahiromz/mzimeja/README.txt

 This is MZ-IME Japanese Input (mzimeja; under construction).

-This program is an Input Method Editor (IME) for Japanese Windows.
+This program is an Input Method Editor (IME) for Japanese Windows 2000.

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [ANT]